Cyber Security Mar 24, 2026 2 min read

 Security operations and robotics monitoring for AI risk

 Security teams are no longer waiting for external pressure to formalize AI response processes.
 They are building playbooks now because model-enabled systems are already creating distinct operational risks.
+The key change is that these risks do not always fit comfortably inside familiar incident categories.
+AI systems blend model behavior, system permissions, human approvals, and dynamic context in ways that ordinary runbooks were not built to interpret.

 Why model-specific playbooks are emerging